reo7sp/tgbot-cpp/README.md

 sudo make install
 ```

+##Dependencies for MacOS system
+Instead of libssl-dev you need to install openssl library ```brew install openssl```
+Instead of zlib1g-dev install zlib

 You can treat this repository as a submodule of your project, for example, see [echobot-submodule](samples/echobot-submodule/CMakeLists.txt)

 You can use Docker to build and run your bot.
 Set the base image of your's Dockerfile to [reo7sp/tgbot-cpp](https://hub.docker.com/r/reo7sp/tgbot-cpp/).